ArtifactForms/ChatBot/documentation/project.md

 ![](chatbot-banner-1920x1080.png)

-Conversational systems, also known as chatbots, are increasingly used in various domains like e-commerce and customer service to enable direct communication between businesses and users.
+Conversational systems, also known as chatbots, are increasingly used in various domains like e-commerce and customer service to enable direct communication between businesses and users [1][10].
 These systems offer a natural language interface, making them accessible to non-technical users.
 While chatbot platforms are becoming more prevalent, building them remains a technically demanding task [1].

 ## Terminology